Continual learning-based probabilistic slow feature analysis for multimode dynamic process monitoring: Introduction

-Most industrial systems operate in multiple operating conditions due to equipment maintenance, market demands, changing of raw materials, etc. Multimode dynamic process monitoring approaches have been widely investigated, which currently can be sorted into two broad categories \cite{quinones-grueiro2019data}, namely, single-model schemes and multiple-model methods.
-Single-model methods transform the multimode data to unimodal distribution \cite{ma2012a,wu2020self} or establish the adaptive models.
-Local neighborhood standardization can normalize data into the same distribution and popular methods for one mode could be applied \cite{ma2012a}.
-However, the effectiveness may be influenced by the matching degree of training and testing samples.
-Recursive principal component analysis was adopted for adaptive process monitoring \cite{elshenawy2010efficient}.
-Although prior knowledge is not required, these algorithms are effective for slow changing features and may fail to track the dramatic variations on the entire dataset.
+Most industrial systems operate in multiple conditions due to equipment maintenance, market demands, changing of raw materials, etc. Multimode nonstationary process monitoring methods have been investigated, which could be sorted into two categories \cite{quinones-grueiro2019data}, namely, single-model and multiple-model methods.
+Single-model methods transform the multimode data to unimodal distribution \cite{ma2012a} or establish adaptive models \cite{shang2018recursive,shang2018recursiveTCSA}.
+Local neighborhood standardization can normalize data into a single distribution and popular methods for one mode could be applied \cite{ma2012a}.
+However, the effectiveness may be influenced by the matching degree of training and testing data.
+Although prior knowledge is not required, these algorithms are effective for slow changing features and may fail to track the dramatic variations on the entire dataset \cite{shang2018recursive,ma2012a,shang2018recursiveTCSA}.

-The mainstream approaches of multimode monitoring are based on multiple-model schemes, where the modes are identified and the local models are established within each mode.
-Mixture of canonical variate analysis (MCVA) was explored and the mode was identified by Gaussian mixture models \cite{wen2015multimode}.
-Improved mixture of probabilistic principal component analysis (IMPPCA) could be utilized for multimode processes \cite{zhang2019an}, where the monitoring model parameters and the mode identification parameters were jointly optimized.
-Generally, the number of modes is a priori and data from all possible modes are required before learning, which is infeasible and time-consuming \cite{quinones-grueiro2019data}.
+The mainstream approaches of multimode monitoring are based on multiple-model schemes, where the modes are identified and local models are built within each mode \cite{shao2020Bayesian,wen2015multimode,zhang2019an}.
+Mixture of canonical variate analysis (MCVA) was explored for multimode nonstationary processes \cite{wen2015multimode}.
+Improved mixture of probabilistic principal component analysis (IMPPCA) could be utilized for multimode processes \cite{zhang2019an}, where the model parameters and the mode identification were jointly optimized.
+However, the number of modes is a priori and data from all possible modes are required before learning, which is infeasible and time-consuming \cite{quinones-grueiro2019data}.
 When novel modes appear, sufficient data should be collected and new local models are relearned correspondingly.
-The monitoring model is only effective for the learned modes, but may be difficult to deliver excellent performance for similar modes.
-Multiple-model schemes seem to be redundant and difficult to identify modes accurately \cite{Huang2020structure}.
-Furthermore, the model's capacity and storage costs increase significantly with the emergence of modes.
+The model is only effective for the learned modes, but may be difficult to deliver excellent performance for similar modes \cite{zhang2019an,wen2015multimode}.
+Besides, multiple-model schemes may be redundant and difficult to identify modes accurately \cite{Huang2020structure}.
+The model's capacity and storage costs increase significantly with the emergence of modes.